KeltonMVP/rules/docs/factions/mixt/hitmen.en.md

 <span style="color:var(--pink);">4.6</span> In the case of targets located in HQ / Training Room, you have the option to carry out the contract as follows: use [<span style="color:var(--pink);">/ram</span>] if your target is in the HQ or [<span style="color:var(--pink);">/enter</span>] if the target is in the Training Room and execute the contract.
 If there is a <span style="color:var(--pink);">meeting / training session</span>, leave the area entirely, make sure nobody sees you, and use [<span style="color:var(--pink);">leavehit</span>].

-<span style="color:var(--pink);">4.7</span> In the case of targets located in the Bunker, you have two options to carry out the contract:
+<span style="color:var(--pink);">4.7</span> In the case of targets located in the Bunker, you can carry out the contract only if you are not wanted.

-- wait until the target leaves the Bunker and then execute the contract.
-- you can use the command [<span style="color:var(--pink);">leavehit</span>] and take another contract.

 <span style="color:var(--pink);">4.8</span> Agents are strictly prohibited from executing contracts in <span style="color:var(--pink);">Jail</span>, <span style="color:var(--pink);">Poker</span> or <span style="color:var(--pink);">any kind of arena</span> (Paintball, Gungame, Pubg, Race Arena, etc.) (<span style="color:red;">sanction: dismissal</span>).